-You'll find a range of comfortable guesthouses and hotels in Kaza and Kibber.
+You'll find a range of comfortable hotels, guesthouses, and backpacker hostels in Kaza and Kibber.

 Accommodations in Kibber (where backpackers hangout) are cheaper, and more basic.
-There a number of guest houses to choose from, costing from about 500 rupees per night.
-The best place is Norling Guest House at the entrance to the village.
+There a number of guest houses to choose from.
+The best place is Norling Guest House at the entrance to the village, with rooms from 1,200 rupees per night.
 They offer tours as well as accommodations with balconies.
 Plus, beer on request.

 While staying in Spiti’s villages, you’ll be able to dine on delicious home made local cuisine, often consisting of momos (vegetable dumplings), thukpa and thenthuk (hearty noodle soups).